Use the school holidays to establish new hobbies with your children and #Take20

 YoungMinds is the UK’s leading charity fighting for young people’s mental health. .
 According to their research, on average, three children in every classroom have a diagnosable mental health problem, and many more go through periods when they struggle to cope.

 Jo Hardy, Head of Parent Services at YoungMinds, said:

 “While many parents do an incredible job supporting their children, it isn’t always easy for children to tell their parents if there are problems at school, on social media or in their relationships with friends.

 “By carving out 20 minutes a week to do an activity which allows you to talk about serious subjects, parents can start those conversations early and stay involved with their child if they’re struggling to cope.”

-YoungMinds has created an online hub, packed with ideas, resources and advice to get you started.
-Here are our favourite resources.
+YoungMinds has created an online hub packed with ideas, resources and advice to get you started.
+Her

 Start with…20 Activities for 20 Minutes

 Your activity could be anything you both enjoy, here are 20 fantastic ideas for inspiration from going for a walk together, cooking, playing sports to building a fort!

 To get the conversation started, here are some open-ended questions from general conversation starters to more serious topics and prompts to keep the conversation going.